 Equity-Based

-When entrepreneurs are able to raise money for their business by selling part of their business to outside investors in exchange for capital.
+When entrepreneurs are able to raise money for their businesses by selling part of their business to outside investors in exchange for capital.

 This model is especially popular with companies that have been around the corner for some time.
 They launch a campaign to scale their business and are willing to give away a significant amount of the shares to the public.